arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 ### Arduino Cloud API

-For more customizable IoT projects, the *School Plan* gives full access to Arduino IoT Cloud back-end, offering to control Things and Devices via Arduino rest APIs in [Javascript](https://www.npmjs.com/package/@arduino/arduino-iot-client), [Python](https://pypi.org/project/arduino-iot-client/), or [Go](https://github.com/arduino/iot-client-go).
-With Arduino rest APIs, you can send and receive data from an external services or web properties, personalizing your school projects.
+For more customizable IoT projects, the *School Plan* gives full access to Arduino IoT Cloud back-end, offering to control Things and Devices via Arduino rest APIs in [JavaScript](https://www.npmjs.com/package/@arduino/arduino-iot-client), [Python](https://pypi.org/project/arduino-iot-client/), or [Go](https://github.com/arduino/iot-client-go).
+With Arduino rest APIs, you can send and receive data from external services or web properties, personalizing your school projects.
 You will be able to manage up to **10 requests per second**, guaranteeing stable data sharing.

 To use the APIs, you need to create an API Key Token in the API Keys section of your Space.